Input Selection for Bandwidth-Limited Neural Network Inference: Automatic Input Selection.

-Our procedure for learning suitable mask and network weights is given by~\texttt{LearnSelectionMasks}, see Algorithm~\ref{alg:learnselectionmasks}: Both the joint selection mask as well as the parameters $\lambda$ and $\tau$ are initialized in Line~\ref{line:init_masks} and Line~\ref{line:init_lambda_tau}, respectively.
-The parameter $\lambda$ determines the trade-off between the task loss~$\lossmodel$ and the mask loss~$\lossmask$.
-Typically, \(\lambda\) is initialized with a small positive value (\eg, \(\lambda=0.1\)) and is gradually increased during training.
-Both the selection mask \(\mask\) and the network~\(\model\) are trained simultaneously by iterating over a pre-defined number~\(\nepoch\) of epochs, each being split into \(\nbatches\)~batches (for the sake of exposition, we assume a batch size of~1).\footnote{Instead of resorting to a fixed number $\nepoch$ of epochs, other stopping criteria can be used such as stopping as soon as the loss $\lossmask$ for the involved masks is below a certain user-defined threshold.} For each batch, a discrete mask \(\maskdiscrete\) is computed via the procedure \texttt{DiscretizeMasks}, which is used to obtain the masked image \(\hat{\x}\).
-The induced prediction \(\hat{y}\) is then used to compute the task loss \(\lossmodel(\hat{\y}, \y)\).
-In addition, the overall mask loss~\(\lossmask (\maskdiscrete)\) is computed.
-Note that the discretized weights \(\maskdiscrete\) are used in the forward pass, whereas a mask~\(\maskdiscretesurr\) with real-valued weights is used in the backward pass in Line~\ref{line:optimize}.
-After each epoch, both \(\lambda\) and \(\tau\) are adapted.
-As detailed below, the procedure \texttt{DiscretizeMasks} alternates between an ``exploration'' and a ``fixation'' phase, specified by the parameter~$b$.
-The final discrete weights for the joint mask are computed in Line~\ref{line:final_discrete_masks} and, together with the updated model \(\model\), returned in Line~\ref{line:return}.
+Our training procedure for learning a suitable mask and network model is given by~\texttt{LearnMasks} in Algorithm~\ref{alg:learnselectionmasks}: The weights associated with the mask model as well as the trade-off parameter $\lambda$ are initialized in Line~\ref{line:init_masks} and~\ref{line:init_lambda_tau}, respectively.
+Both the mask model~\(\maskf\) and the network~\(\model\) are trained simultaneously by iterating over a pre-defined number~\(\nepoch\) of epochs, each being split into \(\nbatches\)~mini-batches (for the sake of clarity, we consider a batch size of 1).
+For each batch, a discrete mask~\(\maskdiscrete\) is computed and element-wisely multiplied (\(\odot\)) with the input~\(\x\) via the mask model~\(\maskf\) to return the masked image~\(\hat{\x}\), see again Equation~\eqref{eq:discrete_fwd}.
+The induced prediction~\(\hat{y}\) is then used to compute the task loss~\(\lossmodel(\hat{\y}, \y)\).
+Both, the task loss~\(\lossmodel(\hat{\y}, \y)\) and the mask loss~\(\lossmask (\maskdiscrete)\) are optimized simultaneously via the procedure \texttt{Optimize} in Line~\ref{line:optimize} using standard optimizers such as stochastic gradient descent or Adam~\cite{adam}.
+The influence of the mask loss is gradually increased by adapting~\(\lambda\) after each epoch via the procedure \texttt{AdaptLambda} (see Section~\ref{sec:init-params-post}).
+Throughout the overall process, the procedure \texttt{ModelCheckpoint} assesses the mask losses of the intermediate models and stores them according to user-defined criteria.